On this page:

 How can I become a support coordination provider?

-Further information on the registration requirements and steps to become a registered support coordination provider are available in the NDIS Provider Toolkit.
+Further information on the registration requirements and steps to become a registered support coordination provider are available in the How to register section.